top of page

 Nic Jekill

-I currently hold two undergraduate degrees, a Bachelors of Fine Arts from the Alberta College of Art + Design and a Bachelor of Arts with Distinction and Honours in Geography with a Major Environmental Studies.
-My past academic and research experience spans a broad array of topics including environmental economics, sustainability, climate change, and a number of project in collaboration with First Nations on Indigenous led environmental governance and climate resiliency in British Columbia.
+Nicolas holds two undergraduate degrees, a Bachelor of Fine Arts from the Alberta College of Art + Design, and a Bachelor of Arts with Distinction and Honours in Geography with a Major Environmental Studies from the University of Victoria.
+His research experience spans a broad array of topics including environmental economics, sustainability, and climate change, along with a number of projects completed in collaboration with First Nations on Indigenous-led environmental governance and climate resiliency in British Columbia.

 Nic_Jekill_bio_photo.jpeg